caiogondim/logdown.js/readme.md

 ### Logging

-It is highly recommended to use a prefix for your instance, this way you get a nice prefixed message on console and it is possible to silence instances based on the prefix name, as we will see after.

 After creating your object, you can use the regular `log`, `warn`, `info` and `error` methods as we have on `console`, but now with Markdown support.
+If a method is not provided by `logdown`, it will just delegate to the original `console` object or `opts.logger` if passed.

 ```js
 logger.log('lorem *ipsum*')